-13. Develop bushland closure and communication procedures for days of severe forest fire danger ratings (FFDI), days of total fire bans and fire incidents within Council managed land.
+13. Develop bushland closure and communication procedures for days of elevated fire danger ratings, days of total fire bans and fire incidents within Council managed land.

-Fires in bushland areas on days with a severe or above FFDI will generally be uncontrollable and will move very quickly posing a great risk to anyone within the vicinity.
+Fires in bushland areas on days with an elevated fire danger rating will generally be uncontrollable and will move very quickly posing a great risk to anyone within the vicinity.
 The objectives of the closures are to mitigate the risk of:

-- loss of life or injury - fires starting within bushland areas either accidentally or deliberately.
+- loss of life or injury - Unplanned ignitions within bushland areas